CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/data-types/queues/queuewithpriority.md

 ---
 title: "QueueWithPriority"
 linkTitle: "QueueWithPriority"
-description: "A data type that operates like a Priority Queue, but preserves FIFO between items of the same priority."
+description: "A data type that operates like a Priority Queue, but preserves first-in-first-out between items of the same priority."
 ---

 # {{% param title %}}